mwerezak/arena/README.md

 A somewhat old project that I'm not working on anymore.
 I'm releasing the source code to the public in case anyone finds it useful.

+Right now it's just a demonstration of the engine, you can setup a pair of NPCs to fight each other and read the combat logs.

 Produces output like the following (with some after-the-fact formatting):
 ```
 Gnoll Warrior (797sp)